piperrier/linear_strand/README.md

 ### `rs_10_5.ipynb`

-We compute the linear strand of the (10, 5) Reed-Solomon code.
+This example compute the linear strand of the (10, 5) Reed-Solomon code.
 The matrix A is the M23 macaulay matrix, the first matrix we iterate on to get further syzygies.
-In this example, we **construct the whole matrix** associated to the system and apply the procedure described in Albano & La Scala step by step.
+In this example, **the entire matrix** is constructed before applying the procedure described in Albano & La Scala step by step.

 ### `syzygies.sage`

 This is Nicolas's implementation.
-We **only construct the *solution columns*** of the system, transvections we can deduce from reading the matrix B are "done" (in fact we are not even doing them) directly when constructing the matrix of the system.
-This version can be converted in a sparse one quiet easily.
+**Only the *solution columns*** of the system are constructed, transvections that can be deduced from reading the matrix B are "done" directly when constructing the matrix of the system.
+This version could be converted in a sparse/multithreaded one quiet easily.

 ### `code_ideal.py`, `expanded_matrix.py`, `linear_strand.py`, `macaulay_matrix.py`, `order.py`, `projects.sage`, `utils.py`

 This is Pierre's implementation.
-Currently it contains a dense version that **construct the whole system** and it should be adapted to construct only the *solution columns* and exploit sparsness.
+Currently it contains a dense version that **construct the entire matrix** and it should be adapted to construct only the *solution columns* and exploit sparsness.

 - `code_ideal.py`: compute the square of the code and Macaulay23 matrix.
 - `expanded_matrix.py`: compute the expanded matrix and run `kosz_syz_mats` method.